 Collins, a minister-turned-abolitionist-turned-socialist-reform-advocate, appeared in west-central New York State in the spring of 1843.
 He convened meetings in Syracuse and Skaneateles with the aim of establishing a Fourierist utopian community in the latter city.
 Fourierism advocated for communities organized into “phalanxes” freed from private ownership in order to provide economic comfort, social justice, and individual fulfillment.

 In August 1843, Collins paid $15,000 (a sum he had raised from others) to purchase a 300-acre farm with buildings in the hamlet of Mottville, outside Skaneateles, for the new project.
 The property included a stone house, a barn, a mill, and other buildings.
 On October 14, the Community was formally launched with a convention held in the property’s barn.
 Speakers included Collins and the atheist firebrand Ernestine L. Rose.
-Attendees included Hezekiah Joslyn, his wife, Helen, and their teenage daughter Matilda, who would later gain fame as woman's suffrage (nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's) activist Matilda Joslyn Gage.
+Attendees included Hezekiah Joslyn, his wife, Helen, and their teenage daughter Matilda, who would later gain fame as woman suffrage activist Matilda Joslyn Gage.
+(Nineteenth-century practice was to use the singular, woman or woman's, when referring to women as a class; later practice was to use the plural, women or women's.)
 Young Matilda was particularly excited at the prospect of living in this bold new Community.

 Nonetheless, the Community quickly found itself hopelessly undercapitalized, forced to rely on future revenues to meet current needs.
 In addition, Collins had set up idiosyncratic social and economic structures that were neither authentically Fourierist nor particularly coherent.
 Scholar Carl J. Guarneri called them "anarchistic" and "fatally centrifugal, setting members adrift to pursue their own brand of purity in disruptive fads and manias."
 In addition, there was dissension among Community members—some of it between vegetarians and meat-eaters, and some over the distribution of dwindling resources.
 Before long, the Community was slowly collapsing in the face of want.